Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Acknowledgments

 \section{Acknowledgments}

 O. T. Turgut would like to thank A. Michelangeli for many informative discussions on mathematical aspects of singular interactions in general as well as A. Mostafazadeh for his interest in these problems.
+The authors are also grateful to the anonymous referee for her/his useful remarks and suggestions.